-Possible Action Notice of Non Complicate Advises CSP that corrective action plan must be provided to LAWA.
-Notice of Investigation Conduct mandatory meeting with CSP to review violations, training plan, provide recommendations for corrective action.
+Warning Notice Notice of Non Compliance Notice of Investigation Possible Action Advises CSP that a point accumulation has been reached and may require a corrective action.
+Advises CSP that corrective action plan must be provided to LAWA.
+Conduct mandatory meeting with CSP to review violations, training plan, provide recommendations for corrective action.
 Staff may audit CSP records.
 Possible Result Resolution or Notice of Non Compliance Resolution or Notice of Investigation Resolution, Suspension or Termination of the CSPLA and ID Badges